recmo/Principia/README.md

 https://en.wikipedia.org/wiki/Bracket

 ( ) [ ] { } < > ‘ ’ “ ” ⸤ ⸥ ｢ ｣ ⟦ ⟧ ⟨ ⟩ 【 】 ⟦ ⟧ ⟨ ⟩ ⟪ ⟫ ⟬ ⟭ ⟮ ⟯ ⦃ ⦄ ⦅ ⦆ ⦇ ⦈ ⦉ ⦊ ⦋ ⦌ ⦍ ⦎ ⦏ ⦐ ⦑ ⦒ ⦓ ⦔ ⦕ ⦖ ⦗ ⦘  ⌈ ⌉ ⌊ ⌋ ⌌ ⌍ ⌎ ⌏ ⌜ ⌝ ⌞ ⌟

+Nothing return ↦ return (nothing just ↦ nothing)

+Just value return ↦ return (nothing just ↦ just value)

+λ main exit
+	print “Hello” (λ)
+	input ”Name?” (λ name)
+	print “Hello, ” (λ)
+	print name (λ)
+	exit

+main exit ↦ print “Hello” (↦
+	input ”Name?” (name ↦
+		print “Hello, ” (↦
+			print name (↦
+				exit
+			)
+		)
+	)
+)

+main exit ↦
+	print “Hello” (↦
+		input ”Name?” (name ↦
+			print “Hello, ” (↦
+				print name (↦
+					exit
+				)
+			)
+		)
+	)

+select cond then else return

+main exit ↦
+	print “Hello”;
+	input ”Name?”; name
+	input ”Is it morning?”; morning
+	if morning (↦ cnt “Good morning, ”) (↦ cnt “good day”) cnt day ↦
+		print day;
+		print name;
+		exit

+⊥ ↦ ⊥

+nop return ↦ return

+id₀ return ↦ return
+id₁ a return ↦ return a
+id₂ a b return ↦ return a b
+id₃ a b c return ↦ return a b c

+pack₀ return ↦ return (return ↦ return) pack₁ a return ↦ return (return ↦ return a) pack₂ a b return ↦ return (return ↦ return a b) pack₃ a b c return ↦ return (return ↦ return a b c)

+ternary condition a b return ↦ if condition (↦ return a) (↦ return b)

+doc string return ↦ return
+arg argument description return ↦ return

+doc “Annotations are variants of nop with extra arguments.
+Annotations can take any number of arguments.
+There is no special compiler support for them, a simple inlining pass will remove them.
+But you can write compiler extension operating on the program graph that can give them meaning.
+Anything that resolves in the local scope can be passed to them (since they are no different from any other call).
+This is how the proof verifier will be implemented.”

+fibonacci n return ↦ .
+	doc “Implements the Fibonacci function.” (↦ .) arg n “The Fibonacci number to compute.” (↦ .) typeof n Int (↦ .)

+aᵢ ,\n bᵢ ≡ ‘aᵢ bᵢ’
+aᵢ : bᵢ ≡ ‘bᵢ ↦ ,’
+aᵢ ; bᵢ ≡ ‘aᵢ (bᵢ ↦ ,)’
+aᵢ ⇒ bᵢ ≡ `aᵢ return ↦ return bᵢ`

+fibonacci n return:
+	doc “Implements the Fibonacci function.”;
+	arg n “The Fibonacci number to compute.”;
+	typeof n Int;
+	mul a b; m

+, ≡ continues on next line
+aᵢ ≔ bᵢ ≡ ‘bᵢ (aᵢ ↦ ,)’

+fibonacci n return ↦,
+	≔ doc “Implements the Fibonacci function.”
+	≔ arg n “The Fibonacci number to compute.”
+	≔ typeof n Int
+	m ≔ mul a b

+Con: Causal order disappears. m doesn't exist before mul, yet stands before mul.
+Pro: Easy to find definition point of variables.

+, ≡ continues on next line
+aᵢ → bᵢ ≡ ‘aᵢ (bᵢ ↦ ,)’

+fibonacci n return ↦,
+	doc “Implements the Fibonacci function.” →
+	arg n “The Fibonacci number to compute.” → typeof n Int →
+	mul a b → m

+fibonacci.m

+Maybe ↦ class
+	Nothing return ↦ return (n j ↦ n)
+	Just a return ↦ return (n j ↦ j a) nothing n j ↦ n

+length a b c return ↦
+	mul a a (sa ↦ …)
+	mul b b (sb ↦ …)
+	mul c c (sc ↦ …)
+	add sa sb (t ↦ …)
+	add t sc (q ↦ …)
+	sqrt q return

+length a b c ⇒ sqrt(add(add(mul(a, a), mul(b, b)), mul(c, c)))

+length a b c return ↦ mul a a (sa ↦ mul b b (sb ↦ mul c c (sc ↦ add sa sb (t ↦ add t sc (q ↦ sqrt q return)))))

+length a b c ⇒ mul a a (sa ↦ mul b b (sb ↦ mul c c (sc ↦ add sa sb (t ↦ add t sc (q ↦ sqrt q return)))))

+square a k ↦ mul a a k

+square a (mul a a ·)

+[aᵢ] ≡ (aᵢ (: ↦ ¿?))

+====
+if no ‘↦’ in line, but indentation increases then next line is call-line.

+fibonacci n return
+	doc “Implements the Fibonacci function.”
+	arg n “The Fibonacci number to compute.” typeof n Int
+	mul a b (m ↦,)

+FAIL: This is not flexible
+====

+Definition: *Functional* a procedure is functional if it always calls it's last argument.
+This last argument is conventionally called `return`.

+TODO: What if the function is not total?

+Defintion: *Recursive* a functional procedure is recursive if it can call itself before calling `return`.

+TODO: Can we generalize this to non-functional procedures?

+Definition: *Constructor* a function that immediately calls return is a
+constructor:

+Z return ↦ return (z s ↦ z)
+S n return ↦ return (z s ↦ s n)

+TODO: Is this definition strong enough?

+TODO: Algebraic data types!
+TODO: Generators / streams!
+TODO: State machines!